Firtzberg/Lines2Polygons/README.md

 a polygon spanning over the frame in the opposite travelsal direction is constructed representing the area outside the frame.
 This polygon is always the first among the returned.</p>
-<p>A set of lines not connected to the frame will in addition to the polygones representing the internal areas
+<p>A set of lines not connected to the frame will in addition to the polygons representing the internal areas
 also generate a polygon with opposite traversal direction representing the boundaries of the separate line group.</p>
-<p>A line whose end is not connected to any other line is sometimes an independent polygone
+<p>A line whose end is not connected to any other line is sometimes an independent polygon
-(since by going back the polygone becomes completed) and other times (more frequently) it is part of the polygone which it touches with the start point.</p>
+(since by going back the polygon becomes completed) and other times (more frequently) it is part of the polygon which it touches with the start point.</p>
 <p>The polygon triangulation fails when the area of the polygon is 0.</p>